populationgenomics/gnomad-browser/browser/help/faq/coverage/how-was-coverage-calculated.md

 <summary>Expand to see details for past versions</summary>

-#### gnomAD v3.0
+#### OurDNA v3.0

-Coverage was computed using all 71,702 gnomAD v3.0 samples from their GVCFs .
+Coverage was computed using all 71,702 OurDNA v3.0 samples from their GVCFs .
 The gVCFs were produced using a 3-bin blocking scheme:

 - No coverage
 - Reference genotype quality < Q20